 Income required for the 3 taxation years:

-Please note that for the 2020 tax year, you are allowed regular Employment Insurance benefits and temporary COVID-19 benefits, such as the Canada Emergency Response Benefit, to be included in your income calculations.
+Please note that for the 2020 and 2021 tax years, you are allowed regular Employment Insurance benefits and temporary COVID-19 benefits, such as the Canada Emergency Response Benefit, to be included in your income calculations.

 If you urgently need to reunite with your parents and grandparents in Canada, consider the Super Visa program.
 The Super Visa allows your parents and grandparents to enter Canada multiple times and remain in Canada for up to 2 years at a time.